-This may sound weird but, interrupts are a normal way for computer hardware like mouse and keyboard to communicate with the CPU.
-The system interrupts process is a Windows 10 component.
+Interrupts are normal for computer hardware like a mouse and keyboard to communicate with the CPU in Windows Operating System, and the system interrupts a process as a Windows component.

-Although Interrupts are often seen running in the Task Manager, they should not cause any problems as they are running in the background.
+Although Interrupts are often seen running in the Task Manager, they should not cause any problems as they run in the background.

-Some Windows 10 users are experiencing high CPU usage while the system interrupts are running.
-This should not be the case because interrupts only use a very small portion of CPU resources.
-However, if they are causing the CPU to overload follow the steps below to fix the issue.
+Some Windows 10 users are experiencing CPU usage issues while the system interrupts are running.
+This should not be the case because interrupts only use a tiny portion of CPU resources.
+However, if they are causing the CPU to overload, follow the steps below to fix the issue.

 Let’s get started!

 The first thing to do is to check for Windows updates.
 You could be running a version of Windows with performance issues that cause high CPU usage.